DevMohamedEmad/scheduler/README.md

 - Sync platforms to users using modals
 - Filter posts by status and scheduled date
 - Bootstrap 5 UI
+- Allow to user to post only 10 posts per day

 ---